Hand and Foot

 Wild card or red three turned up

-By agreement, if the card turned up to start the discard pile happens to be a wild card or a red three, it may be put back into the stock pile and another card turned up.
+By agreement, if the card turned up to start the discard pile happens to be a wild card or a red three, it may be left in place where it can be drawn along with the cards discarded on top of it by the first player who takes the discard pile.

 Other numbers of players